Life lessons learned...

 The Best Worst Summer is now over, but my problems are not gone.
 We’re still working through the flood issues; treating wounds with antibiotic ointment; and facing new challenges with the ministry.
 Yet, Jesus truly is enough.
 I’m seeing Him work through all the issues for His glory alone.

-Remembering that “dealing with the problem is the ministry,” I share these lessons learned with the hope that you can take a step or two to keep running your race for God’s Glory alone.
+Remembering that “dealing with the problem is the ministry,” I share these life lessons learned with the hope that you can take a step or two to keep running your race for God’s Glory alone.
 (Hebrews 12:1-3).

 He is worth it all and you are not alone.